vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>TTS cost reduction to 3% of competitors</summary>
+<summary>TTS Cost Reduction to 3% of Competitors</summary>

 With the influx of users, our daily voice interaction volume quickly broke through the 100,000 mark.
-We intensively optimized our self-developed TTS model in three weeks, reducing its cost by 97% compared to Microsoft's TTS API cost and supporting rapid cloning of 1-5 minute voice samples.
+We intensively optimized our self-developed TTS model within three weeks, reducing its cost by 97% compared to Microsoft's TTS API and supporting rapid cloning of 1-5 minute voice samples.

 </details>

 <details>

-<summary>First BOT Telegram Samantha goes live</summary>
+<summary>First BOT Telegram Samantha Launched</summary>

 On 03/07, we launched our first Bot Samantha on Telegram.